I Found an Animal

 • You can send photos or videos to your local rehabilitation professional who can help identify these birds.
 Sometimes people often mistake baby pigeons for raptors.

-• Broken Limbs: Wing injuries will prevent as a drooping wing, or a wing dragging on the ground, or not having symmetrical wings.
-A bird may have a broken leg if it is limping or having trouble walking or standing up
+• Broken Limbs: Wing injuries can present as a drooping wing, or a wing dragging on the ground, or not having symmetrical wings.
+A bird may have a broken leg if it is limping or having trouble walking or standing up.

 • Poisoning: Raptors that have been poisoned by Rodenticide could be excessively bleeding, exhibiting some neurological symptoms, and be lethargic.
 Because some of the symptoms can overlap with the clinical signs of HPAI, please call a licensed rehabilitator.